 Dr. Juan Taboas is an Associate Professor with the Department of Oral Biology in the School of Dental Medicine and the Department of Biomedical Engineering in the Swanson School of Engineering at the University of Pittsburgh.
 He is also a Professor in the Clinical and Translational Science Institute.

 Dr. Taboas earned his undergraduate degree in Mechanical Engineering at the University of Florida and earned his master’s in Engineering Science (Biomechanical Engineering) from Stanford University.
 He then entered the MS/PhD program at the University of Michigan, where he earned a doctorate in Biomedical Engineering.
 He performed his postgraduate training at the National Institute of Standards and Technology (Polymers Division, NIST) and at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS, NIH) before he came to Pittsburgh.

 Dr. Taboas is a member of Tau Beta Pi, the Society for Biomaterials, the Orthopaedic Research Society (ORS), the Tissue Engineering International and Regenerative Medicine Society (TERMIS), and the American Association for Dental Research (AADR).
-He is a grant reviewer for the Department of Defense, and he reviews manuscripts for several journals, including Acta Biomaterialia, Biomedical Materials, PLOS One, and The Journal of Dental Research.
+He is a grant reviewer for the National Institutes of Health (NIH) and the Department of Defense (DoD), and he reviews manuscripts for several journals, including Acta Biomaterialia, Biomedical Materials, PLOS One, and The Journal of Dental Research.

 View a list of Dr. Taboas’ publications here.